 Scanning the news – it’s usually the first thing PR professionals do when they wake up and the last thing they do before they go to bed.
 There is a 24/7 news cycle, and it’s our job to keep up with the latest trending stories.
 Of course, the Internet made this possible, but the presence of the many social channels has added a completely new level.
 Twitter is especially popular, as it is easy to follow outlets on the platform and react with a simple like or retweet.
 However, not everything we see is credible.
-In an era of information overload from citizen journalists, PR pros can work to secure coverage in reputable publications to cut through the clutter and position clients in a positive light.
+In an era of information overload from citizen journalists, PR pros can work to secure coverage in reputable publications or through paid media strategies to cut through the clutter and position clients in a positive light.

 It can be difficult to stand out from the crowd with news notifications constantly hitting phone screens, but social media can actually be a good thing in this case.
 A 24-hour news cycle presents an exciting challenge to devise creative and out-of-the-box ways of leveraging the latest headlines to freshen a pitch to reporters.
 It also allows for a great opportunity to activate rapid response, offering a client’s thought leadership on impactful topics.
 These tactics are sure to increase engagement among reporters and PR people, and in turn between stories and news consumers.

 News consumers are just one type of stakeholder to an organization or brand, but they prove to be extremely influential.
 It seems like every day we come across someone complaining to a company’s Twitter account about a missed flight or an incorrectly packaged item.
 Though this can be damaging to a company’s reputation, it can also put them on notice and allow them to fix existing issues to keep customers happy – therefore avoiding future PR fires and lend itself to a solid reputation management strategy.